stephanoparaskeva/wdi-project-4-infinite/README.md

 ### Walkthrough:

 1. The Markets page is an index of the top 50 cryptocurrencies by rank, it features a search bar that searches for over 1500 cryptocurrencies.
-The page presents a table of the Rank, Symbol, Price, Change, ATH, Market Cap, Circulating Supply and Max supply of each coin.
+The Markets page presents a table of the Rank, Symbol, Price, Change, ATH, Market Cap, Circulating Supply and Max Supply of each coin.
 On mobile, half of the table is scrollable on the X axis.

  ![](https://i.imgur.com/SWtIxZL.png?1)